Military Criminal Defense Lawyer Orange County, CA

 to pursue the Military Diversion Program even if you were initially charged

-of obtaining a favorable resolution.
+the likelihood of obtaining a favorable resolution.

 Conditions include any of the following:

 - Suffering from sexual trauma related to military service

 - A mental health problem related to your military service